Major Arcana

 Frequently asked questions

-Generally yes — upright it heralds favourable change or opportunity.
+- Generally yes — upright it heralds favorable change or opportunity.
 Its deeper message is that all fortune is cyclical, so act on upswings and prepare during dips.

-A yes with a timing caveat — change is coming and usually favourably, but its schedule is not fully in your control.
+- A yes with a timing caveat — change is coming and usually favorably, but its schedule is not fully in your control.

 Last updated July 2, 2026